n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 glyphs, based on their categorization, using regular expressions.

 The following general-purpose Indic-shaping regular expressions can be used to match Bengali syllables.
+The regular expressions utilize the shaping classifications from the tables above.

 > Note: Bengali does not include the Anudatta (`U+0952`).
 It is
 > included in the following expressions in order to correctly match other Indic scripts.